Get notified of page updates

 • three or more 1st- or 2nd- degree relatives who have been diagnosed with a cancer related to at any age.

-Genes linked to endometrial cancer
+Which genes are linked to endometrial cancer?

 Mutations in the following genes have been linked to increased risk for endometrial cancer.